macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 77: September 25, 2019

+**Today's Progress**: #R6D77 Implemented the #Ruby code which takes an adjacency matrix and to outputs the shortest node-distance from node 0 to all the nodes in a undirected unweighted graph. #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 543 @ Codewars, 38326 @ Hackerrank 73189 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 76: September 24, 2019

 **Today's Progress**: #R6D76 It was great today.
 I got approval to merge 3 #Ruby projects.
 The tic-tac-toe is alive.
 Here is a link to the repo. #Ruby training @codewars "makeAcronym" #100DaysOfCode #javascript #React #freeCodeCamp #microverse